telerik/fiddler-everywhere-docs/introduction.md

 Fiddler Everywhere supports the widely used versions of the HTTP protocol, including the widely used HTTP/1.1 and the latest major revision HTTP/2.
 [Read more about enabling HTTP/2 capture with Fiddler Everywhere...]({% slug connections-submenu %})

-### Modern HTTP version support

-Fiddler Everywhere supports the widely used versions of the HTTP protocol, including the widely used HTTP/1.1 and the latest major revision HTTP/2.
-[Read more about enabling HTTP/2 capture with Fiddler Everywhere...]({% slug connections-submenu %})

 ### Request and Response Mocking

 Fiddler supports the mocking and modification of requests and responses on any application.
 In this way, you can quickly and easily change HTTP(S) requests and responses without the need to update the code.
 [Read more about mocking requests and responses with Fiddler Everywhere...]({% slug rulesbuilder-get-started %})